 Overall responsibility for health and safety rests with the vicar, who will ensure that arrangements are in place to satisfy health and safety regulations and appropriate Codes of Practice.
-Specific responsibilities may be delegated to church personnel and the list of named persons will be kept up to date.
+Specific responsibilities may be delegated to church personnel and the list of named persons will be kept up to date and a copy available in the Parish Office.